The Bible says that humans were directly and uniquely created by God. We are not products of an evolutionary process that began with lower life forms.

 Alphabets and messages originate in the mind of a rational composer who wants to deliver specific information to designated recipients for an express purpose.

-It follows then that the instructions in DNA were conceived by an author who intended to convey essential information to individual cells to effectuate desired results.
+It follows that the instructions in DNA were conceived by an author who intended to convey essential information to individual cells to effectuate desired results.

 God is the logical author of these directives.
 He is the only being who could have conceptualized, transcribed, and embedded the messages in DNA.